-Our site was created in October 1999.
+Our site was created in 2015.
 It's now been designed to be faster, and easier for you to use.
-We've spent a lot of time working to make it as informative and useful as possible, and we'd like your help to make it the best it can be.
+We've spent a lot of time working to make it as informative and useful as possible, and we'd like your help to make it the best it can be, so any feedback is appreciated.

 We at Three Notch and Park Veterinary Clinic have Accuvet Carbon Dioxide Lasers!
 This new technology allows us to offer our patients (your pets) better control of post operative pain.
 We are one of the first veterinary hospitals in Maryland to use this laser.
 Please talk to one of our staff about this safe and effective procedure.
 And, please visit www.petlasers.com for more information.